Institute for Language Sciences Labs

 This how-to describes the differences between these two locations, and helps you figure out where to store your data.
 If you want to know how you can access your data, see the how-to on Accessing your (Research) Data.

-This folder is accessible by everybody in your research group (provided they have been explicitly added; see the project folder request form) and by no one else.
+• Accessible to everyone in your research group (provided they have been explicitly added; see the project folder request form)

 You can request – and be a member of (or have access to) – multiple project folders.
-Generally, every running project in the lab is assigned exactly one project folder.
+Generally, every current project in the lab is assigned exactly one project folder.

 Corpora

 We’ve also hosted the Corpus Gesproken Nederlands (CGN) as a special project folder.
-This folder is accessible by everybody with access to the lab, but you cannot change any of the files in that folder.
+This folder is accessible by everybody, but you cannot change any of the files in that folder.

 Sharing data